-American leftists who are tempted to sympathize with British Labour Party leader Jeremy Corbyn — don’t.
+American leftists who are tempted to sympathize with the British Labour Party leader, Jeremy Corbyn — don’t.
 He is not an overseas version of Bernie Sanders.

 Both men were political outsiders for much of their careers until they unexpectedly rose to the tops of their respective parties.
 Both appeal to voters who are disillusioned with old politics.
 Both argue for a break with the neoliberal-tainted “Third Way” in social democracy.

 Brexiteers Disparage Good Friday Agreement, Berlusconi Hints at Tajani Premiership

 Politico reports that Brexiteers have launched a broadside against the Good Friday Agreement that has kept the peace in Northern Ireland for twenty years.

 Former Northern Ireland secretary Owen Paterson and Labour “leaver” Kate Hoey believe the 1998 deal has “outlived its use.”
 Daniel Hannan, a Conservative member of the European Parliament, argues it has “failed”.
 Jacob Rees-Mogg, a prominent Conservative backbencher, disputes that Brexit puts the peace at risk.

 The timing is awkward.
 Northern Ireland has been without a devolved government for thirteen months.
 Although Brexit isn’t the main issue separating pro-British unionists and pro-Irish nationalists, it does factor into the parties’ calculations given that the pro-Brexit Democratic Unionist Party (DUP) props up Theresa May’s government in Westminster.

 The problem is that the Conservatives have committed to both take the United Kingdom out of the EU customs union and single market and protect the Good Friday Agreement and all-island economy.
 Those goals are incompatible so long as Ireland remains in the EU.